Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series

 The material of the preceding section resembles some results from the theory of free Lie algebras, cf.~the book by C.~Reutenauer \cite{Reutenauer:1993:freeLiealg} already cited above.
 In particular, the \emph{Goldberg coefficients} $\gold(\tau,\eta)$ from Proposition~\ref{prop:goldberg} coincide with the coefficients of the Campbell-Baker-Hausdorff series, i.e.,

 when it is expanded in the ring of noncommutative formal power series, see \cite{Goldberg:1956:formal}.
-Indeed the following paragraphs will provide a new interpretation of the coefficients of the CBH formula in terms of a certain spreadability system.
+In this section we will provide a new probabilistic interpretation of the coefficients of the CBH formula in terms of a certain variant of the tensor spreadability system.